-The Chapel HyperGraph Library (CHGL) [11] is a prototype exascale library written in Chapel [5], [6] that brings generation, representation, and computation of hypergraphs to the world of high performance computing (HPC).
+The Chapel HyperGraph Library (CHGL) [12] is a prototype exascale library written in Chapel [6,7] that brings generation, representation, and computation of hypergraphs to the world of high performance computing (HPC).
 Thanks to Chapel, CHGL provides scalability in both shared memory and distributed memory contexts.
-Next, we discuss how hypergraphs are created (property maps), filtered (segmentation), and how metrics are computed in CHGL.